jailuthra/hitchhiker/README.md

 #HitchHiker

-HitchHiker - Connecting co-workers and friends to share everyday journeys.

 **This is still a work in progress**

 HitchHiker is a web application created for people to share rides in a fun, easy and safe way.
 Our vision is to transform carpooling into a viable transportation alternative, one which allows passengers to travel with comfort and security, while saving costs and reducing fuel emissions significantly.